batools package

 Throws descriptive CleanErrors if any are missing.

-Feature-sets this one can use but can survive without.
-Note that each of these requirements must have ‘allow_as_soft_requirement’ enabled.
-While it is possible to programmatically check for the presence of any feature-set, officially listing soft-requirements ensures that any expected python-app-subsystems are in place even for feature-sets not included in the spinoff project (though be aware their type annotations will be ‘Any | None’ in that case instead of the usual ‘FooBarSubsystem | None’ due to ‘FooBarSubsystem’ not actually existing).
+Feature-sets we can use but can survive without.
+All usage of soft requirements must be through app-subsystems (ba*.app.foo_bar for feature-set foo_bar, etc.).
+We must be prepared for these subsystems to be missing (set to None) and we must never import their modules directly (since they might not exist).
+Note that all featuresets we soft-require must have ‘allow_as_soft_requirement’ enabled.
+While it is possible to programmatically check for the presence of any feature-set, officially listing soft-requirements ensures that any expected app-subsystems are in place even for feature-sets not included in the spinoff project (though be aware their type annotations will be ‘Any | None’ in that case instead of the usual ‘FooBarSubsystem | None’ due to ‘FooBarSubsystem’ not actually existing).

-batools.metabuild module¶
+batools.metabuild module

 Functionality used in meta-builds (dynamically generated sources).

-batools.metamakefile module¶
+batools.metamakefile module

 Procedurally regenerates our code Makefile.